In this section:

-- Was the candidate punctual?
+Was the candidate punctual?
 (If they are late to an interview, it’s a bad sign for the future)

-- Did they following directions?
+Did they following directions?
 (If you asked for history and an ID, did they bring it)

-- How did the candidate present themselves?
+How did the candidate present themselves?
 Neatly dressed?

-- Did the candidate wash their hands when they came in?
+Did the candidate wash their hands when they came in?
 (If you have the nanny change a diaper it can go a long way to helping you see the type of interaction you may or may not get).

-- Did it seem like the candidate was prepared with questions for you?
+Did it seem like the candidate was prepared with questions for you?
 What was the focus of these questions (pay, benefits and hours or the children)?

 There’s no real way to quantify this, but DO listen to your gut.
 If your child(ren) seem happy with this potential nanny, you’ll know.
-If you feel calm when she’s there, you’ll know.
+If you feel calm when they're there, you’ll know.
 It’s a nerve-wracking process for sure, but when the right one comes along, you’ll feel more at ease with this person.
 You’ll be able to say, “I feel comfortable leaving my baby with this person for x hours a day, every day, Monday to Friday.”